rdekleijn/rdekleijn.github.io/my-work/index.md

 - Reviewer for *Cognition*
 - Reviewer for *Computers in Human Behavior*
 - Reviewer for *Frontiers in Neurorobotics*
-- Reviewer for *Addiction Biology*
+- Reviewer for *Knowledge-Based Systems*
 - Reviewer for *Minds and Machines*

 ## Board memberships